London Gatwick will be one of the first airports in the UK to use facial recognition technology at boarding.

 Gatwick has confirmed to the BBC that it will permanently use the technology for ID checks before passengers board planes.

-Gatwicvk have been testing out the facial recognition technology and now plan to run another test over the next six months, after that the technology will be rolled out to the whole airport.
+Gatwick has been testing out the facial recognition technology and now plans to run another test over the next six months.
+During this period, the airport will gather data and feedback to ensure the system’s accuracy and reliability.
+After the testing phase, the technology will be rolled out to the entire airport.
+This phased approach allows Gatwick to address any potential issues and make necessary adjustments before full implementation.

-Passengers will still need to use a boarding pass as well as their passport, passports will need to be scanned at departure gates and then the facial recognition technology will compare their actual face with the information on the system.
+Passengers will still need to use a boarding pass as well as their passport.
+At the departure gates, passports will need to be scanned, and then the facial recognition technology will compare their actual face with the information on the system.
+This dual verification process ensures that the person boarding the plane matches the identity on the passport and boarding pass, enhancing security measures.

 Source & Image Credit BBC